WAN-Solutions/wan24-Core/src/Wan24-Core Tests/README.md

     - Determine if a type is a number
     - Determine if a number type is unsigned
     - Bit-converter (endian-safe)
+    - Determine if a number (or any `IComparable`) is within a range
+- Collection extensions
+    - Add a range if items
 - JSON helper
     - Exchangeable JSON encoder/decoder delegates (using `System.Text.Json`
     per default)
+- JSON extensions
+    - Encode an object
+    - Decode from a type
+    - Decode a string
+- Object extensions
+    - Type conversion
+    - Determine if a value is within a list of values
 - Threading helper
     - `State` is a thread-safe boolean state which supports events
     - `Worker` is an abstract background worker, which only requires a work